kuzudb/kuzu/scripts/pip-package/README.md

 # Container for self-hosted manylinux builder
 ## Introduction
-The container for manylinux builder automatically builds and upload wheels compatiable with `manylinux2014_x86_64` platform tag when it is manually triggered from CI.
+The container for manylinux builder automatically builds and upload wheels compatiable with `manylinux2014_x86_64` and `manylinux_2_28_aarch64` platform tag when it is manually triggered from CI.
 The spec for manylinux can be found at [https://github.com/pypa/manylinux](https://github.com/pypa/manylinux).

 ## Build
 ```